Deviled egg chicks are a tasty, kid-friendly snack or appetizer on any brunch table.

 - If taking these cute egg chicks to another location, place them in a clean and disinfected egg carton for super easy transportation, then plate them on arrival!

-- For colored ‘shells’ set the egg whites in cups filled with water and a few drops of food coloring.
+- For colored ‘shells’, set the egg whites in cups filled with water and a few drops of food coloring.
 The longer they sit, the more vibrant the color will be.
 Once the ideal color has been achieved, drain egg whites on paper towels.

 - To make “feet” for the chicks cut a 1/4″ thick circle of carrot.
-On one side cut out 3 wedges – one one either side of the foot, and one in the middle.
+On one side cut out 3 wedges – one either side of the foot, and one in the middle.
 Set the egg on the carrot base with the carrot feet sticking out.

 Nutrition Information